luisbenan/shpeucfapp/README.md

 * Open up Android Studio
 * Open up the AVD(Android Virtual Device) manager
 * Run an emulator that you have downloaded already
-* open the terminal/Command Prompt, go to the repo and type: `react-native run-android`
+* Open the terminal/Command Prompt, go to the repo and type: `react-native run-android`

 #### :iphone:Running on an iOS simulator:
-* open the terminal/Command Prompt, go to the repo and type: `react-native run-ios`
+* Open the terminal/Command Prompt, go to the repo and type: `react-native run-ios`

 ### Debugging Setup :man_technologist:
 #### JAVA_HOME missing on: